irisgaudin/irisgaudin/README.md

-<h1 align="center">Hi !
+<h1 align="center">Hi 👋!
 I'm Iris </h1>
-<h2 align="center>Software Developer in the making </h2>
-<h3 align="center">Welcome to my GitHub profile.
-It is great to have you here.</h3>
+<h3 align="center">.</h3>

 <h2 align="left"> My Coding Journey: </h2>

-<p>Since October 2023 I have been dedicating my time to enhance my skills in HTML, CSS, and JavaScript.
+<p>In October 2023, I enrolled as a full-time student at Ada Tech School.
+I have since been dedicating my time to enhance my skills in HTML, CSS, and JavaScript.
 My ultimate goal is to become a full-stack developer, as I believe having a comprehensive understanding of the programming environment is crucial to building efficient and innovative solutions.

 - I have been actively working on algorithmic exercises to improve my problem-solving skills.
 - I have also been part of full group projects, where I have had the opportunity to collaborate with others and learn from their experiences.